Wynne Ehrhart and Mary Ellen Adkins

 "When I enrolled at Ashford, I didn’t quite understand how symbolic and meaningful it was going to be to graduate from this school."

-Wynne Ehrhart, 76, was born and raised in Clinton, Iowa.
+Wynne Ehrhart was born and raised in Clinton, Iowa.
 In 1952, she graduated from high school and enrolled in the local two-year college, Mount St. Clare.
 After she graduated with her Associate of Arts in Elementary Education, she found work as a teacher in Davenport, Iowa.
 “As time went on, I got married and got pregnant.
 In my day, they didn’t have maternity leave, so you had to quit.
 I wanted to go back to teaching, but I couldn’t do it for a couple more kids and a few years later.”
-By a couple of kids, Wynne means six - five daughters and one son.
-Today, she has eleven grandchildren and nine great-grandchildren!
+By a couple of kids, Wynne means six - five daughters and one son, which gave her eleven grandchildren and nine great-grandchildren!